 The other day, there was a local channel outage and I missed one of my favorite shows.
-I asked some questions and it really was a local issue, not a satellite one, but that doesn’t change the fact that I missed a show.
-But not to worry, I went to the NBC app on my streaming device and boom, there it was in full high definition.
+I asked some questions of some friends at AT&T. They told me it really was a local issue, not a satellite one, but that doesn’t change the fact that I missed a show.
+But not to worry, I went to Hulu on my streaming device and boom, there it was in full high definition.
 Which raised the question, why did I bother to record it at all?
 Let’s take a look at how we got here.

 1950s to 1970s